 Veronica Sanchez was born in Mexico City but has been residing in Chicago for 54 years.
 She recently retired after working with Peoples Gas for 31 years.
 She worked in Human Resources in the Training and Development area.
 She facilitated New Employee Orientations, created online training programs, and later was an HR Coordinator.
 Veronica has very strong community ties through her church in the Edgewater Community.
 She has been involved in leading and supporting the Women's Ministry.
 She has been a leader and teacher of the youth in her church.
 Her desire is to build strong relationships in Jefferson Park and surrounding communities to support the MENA Community Center outreach programs and initiatives.Veronica is currently enrolled in Logos University to get a BA degree in Biblical Counseling.

 Shakira Abuali is a Palestinian-American residing in the Northside of Chicago.
 With a passion for community engagement and cultural diversity, Shakira leverages her connections in the Northside to foster outreach initiatives and organize culturally sensitive events for all minorities.
-She recently graduated with a bachelor's degree in Integrative Neuroscience from DePaul University, and currently works as a dental assistant.
+She recently graduated with a bachelor's degree in Integrative Neuroscience from DePaul University.

-Shakira has a strong background in biomedical research and holds certifications in the field.
-In her free time, she enjoys baking and enhancing her event decorating skills.
-Shakira aspires to continue her involvement in neuroscience research while preparing to apply to dental school.
+Shakira has a strong background in biomedical research and holds certifications in the field and aspires to continue her involvement in neuroscience research.
 Through her professional and community efforts, she is committed to making a positive impact, combining her dedication to science, education, and cultural inclusivity.

 By contacting us you provide SMS consent.